An ingrown toenail develops when the sides of the toenail grow into the surrounding skin.

 Nail surgery is the treatment of choice for recurrent ingrown toenails or toenails that are too painful to treat without the use of local analgesia.

-The procedure itself involves injecting the toe with local anaesthetic to produce a numb toe.
+The procedure itself involves injecting the toe with local anesthetic to produce a numb toe.
 A section of nail is then removed from the affected side and a chemical called phenol is rubbed into the resultant gap, this kills off that part of the nail bed thus preventing the portion of nail from regrowing.
 A dressing is then applied which is kept in place until your follow up appointment in 2-3 days time.
 After this time you will have to dress the toe yourself with melolin and surgical tape.
 The normal healing time is up to 6-8 weeks but it is quite common for the toe to heal a lot faster.

 The success rate for this procedure is approximately 95% with possible complications including regrowth of the nail, infection in the wound and delayed healing.